 REGISTRATION IS REQUIRED

-Please note, if you plan to cover Burning Man, you must visit our Press Here section and pre-register before the event - video projects are approved on a limited basis and must register by the third Wednesday in July each year; still cameras must register by the first Wednesday in August to receive approval.
-Members of the press who do not connect with us prior to the event will be taken into the desert, staked to the ground and left to fry in the sun - but, maybe more importantly, you’ll miss out on valuable information and you’ll be very unlikely to receive permission to shoot your project on the spot.
+Please note, if you plan to cover Burning Man, you must pre-register before the event - all Professional Media Projects must submit a proposal before the second Thursday in July.
+Members of the press who do not connect with us prior to the event will be taken into the desert, staked to the ground and left to fry in the sun - but, maybe more importantly, you'll miss out on valuable information and you'll be very unlikely to receive permission to shoot your project on the spot.

 Ready to register?
 Visit the online press registration form to get started!